 A fall trip to D.C. isn’t complete without seeing the National Arboretum’s 446 acres of colorful foliage!
 This spot is the best for taking those Insta-worthy family photos for your next holiday card.

-You can tour by foot, car, bicycle or by taking the narrated tram ride.
-You might just love D.C.’s fall leaves even more than their quintessential springtime cherry blossoms!
+You can tour by foot, car or bicycle or by taking the narrated tram ride.
+You might just love D.C.’s fall leaves even more than its quintessential cherry blossoms in the springtime!

 When it’s best to go: